Maximize Data Lookup Efficiency with Google Sheets MATCH Function

 Application of MATCH Function with Other Google Sheets Functions

-For example, with a list of campaign IDs in column B and corresponding ad types in column C, we can use MATCH to find the position of a specific campaign ID and then use INDEX to retrieve the corresponding ad type.
+For example, with a list of campaign IDs in column B and corresponding ad types in column C, we can use MATCH to find the position of a specific campaign ID and then use Google Sheets INDEX function to retrieve the corresponding ad type.

 Use the formula: